 Vieques is an island-municipality of Puerto Rico that’s located eight miles (13 km) off the eastern coast of mainland Puerto Rico in the Spanish Virgin Islands.
 Interestingly, Vieques was used as a military base by the United States Navy for more than five decades, during which time the island was largely closed off to visitors.
 The Navy withdrew from Vieques in 2003, leaving much of the island largely undeveloped.
 The former military base comprised roughly two-thirds of the island, split between the east and west ends and has since been declared a National Wildlife Refuge by the federal Fish and Wildlife Service.

 The town of Esperanza on the south coast of Vieques is one of the few places on the island that caters to tourists and it’s where you’ll find many of the island’s guesthouses and restaurants.
 Esperanza is also home to Mosquito Bay, the largest of Puerto Rico’s three bio-luminescent bays.
 Bio-luminescent bays, or “bio bays,” are bodies of water that contain millions of marine plankton called dinoflagellates that give off a fluorescent glow when agitated or disturbed.
-Mosquito Bay can be visited on nighttime kayaking adventure tours from the capital, San Juan.
+Mosquito Bay tours include nighttime kayaking adventure tours from the capital, San Juan.